Greek genocide: Academic discussion

 Matthaios Kofidis, former member of the Ottoman Parliament, was among the several notables of Pontus, hanged by an "Ad hoc Court of Turkish Independence" in Amasya, in 1921.

 In December 2007 the International Association of Genocide Scholars (IAGS) passed a resolution affirming that the 1914–23 campaign against Ottoman Greeks constituted genocide "qualitatively similar" to the Armenian genocide.
 IAGS President Gregory Stanton urged the Turkish government to finally acknowledge the three genocides: "The history of these genocides is clear, and there is no more excuse for the current Turkish government, which did not itself commit the crimes, to deny the facts."
 Drafted by Canadian scholar Adam Jones, the resolution was adopted on 1 December 2007 with the support of 83% of all voting IAGS members.
 Several scholars researching the Armenian genocide, such as Peter Balakian, Taner Akçam, Richard Hovannisian and Robert Melson, however stated that "the issue had to be further researched before a resolution was passed."
+However, in 2010 and 2023 respectively, Hovannisian and Akçam both accepted and used the term "genocide" for the campaign against Greeks.
+Today, it is considered "virtually unanimous that the experiences of the indigenous peoples of Anatolia constitute genocide, according to the legal definition of this crime.
+Those who deny this constitute a tiny minority".
+As historian Tessa Hofmann notes: "Most scholars of genocide today agree that the massacres, deportations and slave labor of the Ottoman Greeks correspond with Raphael Lemkin's and the United Nations' definition of genocide".
+Historian David Gaunt also considers the matter "settled amongst scholars".